Lake Winona, New Hampshire, USA

 The New Hampshire Fish & Game Department stocks rainbow trout annually in Lake Winona, while other species, such as smallmouth bass, chain pickerel, perch and smelt, dart beneath the depths.
 Motor boats are allowed on the lake, though skicrafts are not allowed.

 Despite its diminutive size, Lake Winona residents are allowed to sail, water ski, wakeboard and tube across the lake’s shimmering surface during the warm summer months.
-The Lake Winona Improvement Association cautions boaters to stay 150 feet away from shore and other boaters, as well as to not overcrowd the lake with too many skiers and tubers at one time.
+The Lake Winona Improvement Association (LWIA) cautions boaters to stay 150 feet away from shore and other boaters, as well as to not overcrowd the lake with too many skiers and tubers at one time.
 For a more relaxing jaunt along the lake’s shoreline, slip into a canoe or kayak and paddle along the lake’s two small islands and keep a keen eye out for loon nesting areas.
 During winter, bundle up for a bit of ice fishing on the lake.